Jaeiya/gilmer/docs/COMMITSYNTAX.md

 ## Why?
 If we don't unify the way a commit is structured, then we run the risk of "*too many cooks in the kitchen*".
 Each person is capable of describing a change they've made to the code-base, but they will use their own reasoning about how to do so; this can create confusion.

-Having a commit paradigm, already in place, will allow contributors to immediately start creating consistent and sensible commits.
+Having a commit paradigm already in place, will allow contributors to immediately start creating consistent and sensible commits.

 ## Syntax
 ```